Tom Brady Player Prop Bets for NFL Week 10 | Tampa Bay vs. Washington 11/14/2021

 Season Stats

-- He's also chipped in on the ground, with 39 rushing yards (4.9 ypg) on 14 carries with one rushing touchdown.
+- He has added 39 rushing yards (4.9 ypg) on 14 carries while scoring one touchdown on the ground.

-- The Buccaneers have run 66.2% passing plays and 33.8% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Buccaneers, who rank third in the NFL in points scored, have attempted a pass 66.2% of the time while opting for the ground attack 33.8% of the time.

-- Brady has attempted 62 of his 343 passes in the red zone, accounting for 57.9% of his team's red zone plays.
+- Brady accounts for 57.9% of his team's red zone plays, with 62 of his 343 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with Washington.